 Part 2: modern linguistic theory in more general terms, including topics in contemporary phonological and grammatical theory.

-This part will be taught in four 2‐hour classes.
 Note that courses of lectures in General Linguistics are also offered by the Faculty of Linguistics, Philology and Phonetics.

 Part 3: the reconstruction of Indo‐European.
 This course deals with problems affecting parts of the sound‐system and the grammar (especially the verb) of the parent language and their reflections in the (pre‐) history of Latin and Greek.
 Note that part 3 follows on from the Mods special subject in Comparative Philology; students may take it up without having done the subject in Mods, but will then have substantial ground to make up.